Skip to Content

 • Next Step: Upon completion of this course, consider taking other courses in the Antenna Engineering Certificate.

-• Hands-on: Hands-on experience is offered through simulation assignments using PSPICE (free version) and MATLAB (student version).
+• Hands-on: Hands-on experience is offered through simulation assignments using ANSYS AEDT and MATLAB.

 • More information: Contact unexengr@ucsd.edu to learn more about this course and other courses in the Antenna Engineering Certificate.